isaacnmm/pestpolicy-hugo2XX/content/posts/what-can-i-wash-my-cat-with/index.md

 layout: post
 ---

-You're ready to give your fluffy, adorable cat a bath - [or it has [fleas](https: //pestpolicy. com/cat-fleas-vs-dog-fleas/)](https: //pestpolicy. com/how-to-tell-if-your-[cat](https: //pestpolicy. com/how-to-tell-if-your-cat-has-fleas/)-has-fleas/).
+You're ready to give your fluffy, adorable cat a bath - [or it has [fleas](https://pestpolicy.com/cat-fleas-vs-dog-fleas/)](https://pestpolicy.com/how-to-tell-if-your-[cat](https://pestpolicy.com/how-to-tell-if-your-cat-has-fleas/)-has-fleas/).
 You're considering using shampoo, maybe dish soap, or probably laundry detergent?

 Really, what can I wash my cat with?